acuminous/yadda/README.md

 Yadda's BDD implementation is like [Cucumber's](http://cukes.info/) in that it maps the ordinary language steps to code.
 Not only are the steps less likely to go stale, but they also provide a valuable abstraction layer and encourage re-use.
 You could of course just use [CucumberJS](https://github.com/cucumber/cucumber-js), but we find Yadda less invasive and prefer it's flexible syntax to Gherkin's.
 Yadda's conflict resolution is smarter too.

 ## Latest Version
-Yadda 0.8.6 is the current verison, which fixes a bug with the qunit example.
-Thanks [RaulMB](https://github.com/RaulMB).
+Yadda 0.9.0 is the current verison, which includes (long awaited) support for Example Tables - see [issue 15](github.com/acuminous/yadda/issues/15).
+Thanks for your patience).
+This was quite a large change, involving a complete re-write of the FeatureParser.
+The file format **should** be backwards compatible, but please raise an issue, if your feature files suddenly stop working.

 Please note 0.8.0 contained breaking changes to Yadda.localisation.English that were required to localise Feature files.
  ```js